rust-lang/book/second-edition/src/ch13-03-improving-our-io-project.md

 ## Improving our I/O Project

-In our I/O project implementing `grep` in the last chapter, there are some places where the code could be made clearer and more concise using iterators.
+In our I/O project implementing `grep` in the last chapter, there are some places where the code could be made clearer and more concise with iterators.
 Let's take a look at how iterators can improve our implementation of the `Config::new` function and the `search` function.